AumkarG/Wine-Classifier/README.md

 Thus I kept the epochs at 3, which gave a peak validation accuracy of 65%

 ### Using count-vectorization :
+The second technique I used was count-vectorization, where each word is assigned a vector based on its frequency in the corpus.
+It gave a slightly higher accuracy of 69%, compared to the word embeddings approach, however has more trainable parameters.

 Validation Accuracy : 69%
 ​